MicrosoftDocs/cpp-docs/docs/windows/resource-editors.md

 |[Version Information Editor](../windows/version-information-editor.md)|Version information in Visual C++ projects.|

 > [!NOTE]
-> If your project doesn't already contain an .rc file, see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).
+> If your project doesn't already contain an .rc file, please see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).

 ## View and Edit Resources